ethz-randomwalk/polytopewalk/README.md

 ```

 ### Python Testing
+In addition to the requirements from the Developer Installation section, running this code requires a working version of Pandas.

-We can simply run the command:
+We can run the command:
 ```bash
 python -m unittest discover -s tests/python -p "*.py"
 ```

 ### C++ Testing
+As mentioned in the Developer Installation section, running this code requires a working version of Eigen and Glpk.

 First, we must compile the C++ code :
 ```bash
 cmake -B build -S . && cd build